AnumoyMurmu/lex.prog.cse651/README.md

-Commands to access your repo with SSH SECURE SHELL:
+Commands to access your repo within SSH SECURE SHELL:

 1. cd repo_name (if repo exists) else mkdir repo_name (to create new repo)